 c.
 IPL and configure the system

-For helpful tips on configuring the new server, refer to Rochester Support Center knowledgebase document New, New System Setup - Beyond the Basic Console Connection:
+For helpful tips on configuring the new server, refer to Rochester Support Center knowledgebase document N1018613 New System Setup - Beyond the Basic Console Connection: (click to link)

 d.
 Monitor the control panel for failure